Nora Fries: Comic books

-Nora Fries' comic book history is similar to her DCAU counterpart.
-She survives due to being healed via a Lazarus Pit, transforming her into a fire-generating villian called Lazara before Victor freezes her once more.
+Freeze helps Nyssa al Ghul by creating a machine for the Society that can also be used to capture Batgirl.
+In return, Nyssa has offered to help him restore his wife using the Lazarus Pit.
+Though Nyssa has told him the pit needs to be adjusted for Nora, Batgirl convinces Freeze that Nyssa has no intention of reviving her at all, and he throws Nora into the pit himself.

+Because of all the years of being altered and broken, Nora absorbs the pit's alchemy, acquiring the powers to conjure flame and reanimate the dead.
+She becomes a supervillainess, calling herself Lazara.
+Mr. Freeze manages to stop her by freezing her once again.

 In The New 52 continuity reboot, Nora is not romantically involved with Victor, but is instead a young woman who, because of a terminal heart condition, was cryogenically preserved in the 1940s by Wayne Enterprises.
 In his attempts to cure her condition, Victor becomes obsessed with her.
 After Bruce Wayne terminates his research, Victor confronts him and is transformed into Mr. Freeze after inadvertently shattering a cryonic tank.

 In DC Rebirth, Nora's history is retconned to be similar to her original depiction.
+She was the wife of Victor Fries (having a career as a talented ballerina) but discovered she had incurable cancer.
+She had wanted to live the last years of the life of her own free will, but her husband forced her into the cryogenic storage.

 In Year of the Villain, Victor revives Nora with a vial Lex Luthor gives him; in the process, Nora also develops her husband's altered physiology and receives copies of his suit and weapons to become Mrs. Freeze.
 She eventually abandons Victor after becoming infatuated with supervillainy.

 Other versions

-An alternate universe variant of Nora Fries appears in the DC Graphic Novels for Young Adults novel, Victor and Nora: A Gotham Love Story, written by Lauren Myracle and with art by Isaac Goodhart, released in November 2020.
+An alternate universe version of Nora Fries appears in the DC Graphic Novels for Young Adults novel, Victor and Nora: A Gotham Love Story, written by Lauren Myracle and with art by Isaac Goodhart, released in November 2020.
 This version's full maiden name is Elinor Grace Faria.